128th Mountain Assault Brigade (Ukraine): History

+Red Army

 The 128th Mechanized Division was first formed within the then USSR's Red Army as the 1st Turkmenistan Rifle Division on 12 July 1922 in the city of Poltoratsk (now Ashgabat, Turkmenistan).
 (Other sources give the original name as the 1st Turkmenistan Mountain Division).
 It was a Turkmen national formation.
 Serhiy Tumoshkov became the division's first commander.
 The division was renamed 83rd Mountain Rifle Division on 1 July 1935.
 On 22 June 1941 the 83rd Mountain Rifle Division was part of the 58th Rifle Corps, Central Asia Military District.
 Between 1 September and 1 October 1941, the division was assigned to the 53rd Army, still located within the Central Asia Military District.
 By January 1942 the division, still with 58th Rifle Corps, had been dispatched to Iran as part of the Anglo-Soviet invasion of Iran.

 From 1 January 1943 the division fought near the area of Krasnodar where it was assigned to the 56th Army.
 After successfully liberating the region of Kuban and the Taman Peninsula, the division was awarded the Guards designation on 8 October 1943 and renamed the 128th Guards Turkmenistan Rifle Division.

 On 24 April 1944, for participation in the battles for Crimea, the division was awarded its first Order of the Red Banner.
 During the month of August, the division participated in battles for the Carpathian Mountains.
 The division captured Northeast Hungary, what later became Zakarpattya in the Soviet Union, and on 12 October 1944 crossed the border with Czechoslovakia.
 Units of the division occupied Ostrava, Olomouc and other cities.

 Postwar, the division was stationed in Mukacheve and became part of the 38th Army.
 During October and November 1956, it took part in Operation Whirlwind, the crushing of the Hungarian Revolution of 1956.
 The division captured Debrecen and Szolnok and Jászberény.
 Advancing westward, it participated in the storming of Budapest.
 On 15 December 1956, the division became the 128th Guards Motor Rifle Division at Esztergom.
 In July 1958, the division was moved back to Mukacheve.
 In 1968, the division participated in Operation Danube, the Soviet invasion of Czechoslovakia.
 During the operation, eleven soldiers of the division were killed.
-In May 1976, it was given the title "named for Marshal of the Soviet Union Andriy Hrechko".
+In May 1976, it was granted the honorific title "Marshal of the Soviet Union Andriy Hrechko".
 In December 1979, its 149th Guards Motor Rifle Regiment was transferred to the 201st Motor Rifle Division and replaced by the newly activated 487th Motor Rifle Regiment.
 On 8 May 1985 the division was awarded its second Order of the Red Banner in honour of the 40th anniversary of Victory Day.
-In January 1992, the division was taken over by Ukraine.